Database Query Results : Magnetic Field Rotating, , ROS

 *ROS↓, In the case of ROMO1, it is stated that 1 h 25 Hz are the optimal conditions for no increased production of ROS.

-212- MFrot, Rotating magnetic field inhibits Aβ protein aggregation and alleviates cognitive impairment in Alzheimer’s disease mice
+212- MFrot, MF, Rotating magnetic field inhibits Aβ protein aggregation and alleviates cognitive impairment in Alzheimer’s disease mice

 - in-vivo, AD, SH-SY5Y